radixdlt/wallet-compatible-derivation/README.md

 # Security

 > [!IMPORTANT]
-> Beware of key-loggers!
-This software does not protect against any key-logging
-> malware your computer might be infected with.
-Even in `pager` mode, you are
+> Beware of key-loggers or spyware running on your machine!
+This software does not protect against any key-logging malware your computer might be infected with.
-> asked to type in your mnemonic and if your computer is infected by a key-logger
-> malware you might loose all your funds.
 >
-> Beware of secrets retained by terminal app!
-Even in `pager` mode secrets might be kept in memory somewhere, depending on your terminal app.
+> Even in `pager` mode, you are asked to type in your mnemonic and if your computer is infected by a key-logger malware you might lose all your funds.
+> In either mode, spyware may be able to read secrets out of the memory of the terminal application.

 Future iterations of this software might implement an interactive "picker" of characters/words in randomized order to allow safe input of your mnemonic, but there is no planned release date for such a few feature.

-All sensitive types of the `wallet_compatible_derivation` library implement the traits `ZeroizeOnDrop` and `Zeroize` part of [the `zeroize` crate](https://docs.rs/zeroize/1.7.0/zeroize/) meaning that the secrets are/can easily be "zeroed out"/wiped, ensuring that those secrets are not kept around anywhere in memory.
+All sensitive types of the `wallet_compatible_derivation` library implement the traits `ZeroizeOnDrop` and `Zeroize` part of [the `zeroize` crate](https://docs.rs/zeroize/1.7.0/zeroize/) meaning that the secrets are "zeroed out"/wiped when dropped, ensuring that those secrets are not kept around in memory.

-`wallet_compatible_derivation_cli` explicitly zeroize the mnemonic you input and all private keys, derivation paths and account addresses it derives.

-Verify this claim by looking at the end of the [`main` function here][cli_main].
+The `wallet_compatible_derivation_cli` explicitly zeroize the mnemonic you input and all private keys, derivation paths and account addresses it derives.
+See for example the [`main` function here][cli_main].

 > [!IMPORTANT]
-> `Zeroize` of secrets does NOT guarantee all secrets are wiped when using the binary `wallet_compatible_derivation_cli` even  with `pager` mode (and especially not in `no-pager` mode!)!
-It matters not that the secrets have been wiped from memory if they are still retained by the terminals process somehow (or stored in plaintext in shell history if you use `no-pager` mode).
+> Use of `Zeroize` on secrets inside this library cannot ensure the secrets are wiped from other applications on your machine.
+Calling applications or terminals may keep their own copies of the input/output in memory, or they may be on your clipboard or in shell history if you use `no-pager` mode.

 # License